-- 4. Lob spoons of the guacamole onto the pork meatballs hot from the griddle.
+- 4. Lob spoons of the guacamole onto the pork meatballs hot from the griddle or pass the guacamole on the side.
 If you want to eat this as a main course, you can make the pork balls into large, flat burgers, broil them in the same way, top them with guacamole, and put them over and under a good floury bun or tortilla.

 - Pork Burgers With Guacamole